 – 5th Grader, Braly School

-- After-School Art Program enables professional artists to conduct yearlong art classes for third through eight grade students at several Sunnyvale schools with high numbers of at-risk youth.
-Over 2,900 student-hours of free after-school art instruction were provided.
+- After-School Art Program enables professional artists to conduct free-of-charge yearlong art classes for third through eight grade students at six Sunnyvale schools with high numbers of at-risk youth.
+The 2022-23 schools are Bishop, Fairwood, Lakewood, San Miguel, Vargas, and Columbia Middle.

-- Fee-Based After-School Program serves seven Cupertino Union School District schools and provided over 2,550 student-hours of instruction.
+- Fee-Based After-School Program takes place at Cupertino Union School District schools including West Valley and Collins.

-- Extended Year Program is offered in several Cupertino Union School District elementary and middle schools.
-Around 13,100 student hours of during-school instruction were provided.
+- De Anza Summer Academy Program is offered in several Cupertino Union School District elementary and middle schools in partnership with the Community Education Division.

-- After-school and weekend art classes are offered in partnership with the Quinlan Community Center in Cupertino.
-Over 7,000 student hours of instruction were provided.
+- After-school art classes and art camps are offered in partnership with the Quinlan Community Center in Cupertino.

 - Arts & Schools Program Community Exhibitions and Events enables elementary school students to grow in self-esteem through public recognition of their work.
-We have placed rotating exhibits throughout the year at elementary and middle schools, the Cupertino Fall Festival, the Cherry Blossom Festival in Cupertino, and other community venues.
-An estimated 11,000 people viewed these exhibitions.
+We have placed rotating exhibits throughout the year at elementary and middle schools, the Cherry Blossom Festival in Cupertino, and other community venues.

 - Annual Collaborative Art Project addresses community themes.
 For example, the mural Our Sunnyvale Community: Growth and Unity in nearby Fair Oaks Park combines images of play and cooperation, with images of City Hall and Community Gardens.